livechat/livechat-public-docs/login-with-livechat/_introduction.md

 # Introduction

-## "Login with LiveChat" flow
+## User flow

 "Login with LiveChat" flow is the easiest way to get access to basic information about LiveChat users.
-It allows you to quickly build an app that manages different parts of LiveChat account.
+It allows you to quickly build an app that can access different parts of LiveChat account.

 <img src="../__images/login-with-livechat-demo.gif" width="600" style="margin-top: 20px; border: 1px solid #ddd;"/>